alexharri/website/posts/bit-sets-fast-foreach.md

 <SmallNote label="" moveCloserUpBy={24}>* Speed compared to baseline</SmallNote>

-We get no significant performance gains for densities under 10%, but once we reach densities of &lt;5% we start to see significant performance improvements. __>2x faster__ at 1% density and __>10x faster__ at 0.1% density.
+We observe no significant difference in performance for densities above 10%, but once we reach densities of ≤5% we start to see significant performance improvements. __>2x faster__ at 1% density and __>10x faster__ at 0.1% density.

+### Skipping halves

-We can try to improve this further by skipping _each half_ of a word if it's all 0s.
-First off, we'll create bitmasks for each half of a word:
+We can take this method of optimization further by skipping _each half_ of a word if it's all 0s.
+We'll create bitmasks for each half of a word:

 ```tsx
 // '0x' is the hexidecimal prefix (base 16).